janik6n/jetzt/README.md

 ## Scaffolding options

 When asked, whether to scaffold further, by answering `y` the tool installs a baseline for new project.
-Available ptions are explained below.
+Available options are explained below.

 ### Python